Taiwan Stocks Sink After Ruling Party’s Local Elections Defeat

 The Treasury Market’s Big Recession Trade Is Gathering Momentum

-The benchmark Taiex fell as much as 1.9%, the most since Oct.
-20, as investors worried that the government may stop support measures for the market after opposition Kuomintang’s victory at the polls.
+The benchmark Taiex slid 1.5%, the most since Oct.
+13, as investors worried that the government may stop support measures for the market after opposition Kuomintang’s victory at the polls.
 The party, which favors eventual unification with China, held onto 13 seats at Saturday’s elections.

-The riskoff sentiment in Taiwan was also in line with a wider decline in the region as protests against China’s Covid restrictions over the weekend prompted traders to re-think investment plans after jumping back in on reopening hopes.
+The riskoff sentiment in Taiwan was in line with a wider decline across the region as protests against China’s Covid restrictions over the weekend prompted traders to re-think investment plans after jumping back in on reopening hopes.

 Results of the local elections may only impact markets for a day, according to Li Fang-kuo, chairman at President Capital Management in Taipei.
 Further out, “we are still positive on the outlook of stocks as Taiex usually rises in December.”